mempoolexplorer/bitcoindAdapter/README.md

   Interval in which bitcoindAdapter queries for new BlockTemplate.
 We does not use "longpoolid" since it does not refresh enough quickly.
 - refreshSmartFeesIntervalSec: "60"
   Interval in which bitcoindAdapter queries for Smart Fee data.
 By default 1 minute.
+- refreshBCIIntervalMilliSec: "60"
+  Interval in which bitcoindAdapter queries for blockChainInfo.
+By default 1 minute.

 ## REST API